awabasif1/gyrobot/BUILD_GUIDE.md

 jump around frame to frame.
 Goal: printed command values that move smoothly and sensibly as you move a test object in front of the camera.

-**Step 7 — Add the serial command interface.**
+**Step 7 — Send commands to the ESP32-CAM, and extend its firmware to relay them.**
+Two pieces here:
+- **Laptop side:** implement the HTTP GET call from Week 0's protocol, fired once per shaped command from Step 6.
+- **ESP32-CAM side:** extend the CameraWebServer sketch with a small custom HTTP handler for `/cmd` that parses the `lean`/`turn` query parameters, formats them into the agreed ASCII line, and writes it to `Serial1` (or whichever hardware UART pins you wired to the Mega).
+Add the matching `/telemetry` handler that returns whatever the Mega last sent back.
-Implement the same protocol from Week 0, sending commands to the Mega over the Jetson's UART GPIO pins (`/dev/ttyTHS1` on most Nano carrier boards — confirm the pin numbers for your specific board) and reading telemetry back.
-Note the Jetson's GPIO UART runs at 3.3V logic — check your Mega's RX/TX voltage and add a level shifter if needed, since the Mega's I/O is 5V and feeding 5V into the Jetson's UART pin can damage it.
-Test against a throwaway Mega script that just echoes what it receives — don't wait for Person A's PID loop to be finished to test this.
+Test the ESP32 side against a throwaway Mega script that just echoes what it receives over UART — don't wait for Person A's PID loop to be finished to test this.

 ---